RhetTbull/osxphotos/README.md

 '{created.year}/{place.address}' but there was no address associated with the photo, the resulting output would be: '2020/_/photoname.jpg'

-I plan to add the option to specify the value to be used for missing subsitutions in a future version.
-I also plan to extend the templating system to the exported filename so you can specify the filename using a template.
+I plan to extend the templating system to the exported filename so you can specify the filename using a template.

 Substitution          Description
 {name}                Filename of the photo